stratum-mining/stratumprotocol.org/src/_blog/StratumV2-JN-Announcement.md

 ![Supporters](/assets/stratum-v2-supporters.png)

-If you’re a company willing to directly support the work of developers by providing a direct grant and being featured on our website, please [get in touch](mailto:stratumv2@gmail.com).We will connect you with our contributors in need of funding.
+If you’re a company willing to directly support the work of developers by providing a direct grant and being featured on our website, please [get in touch](mailto:stratumv2@gmail.com).
+We will connect you with our contributors in need of funding.

 [Join our Discord](https://discord.gg/UHckbC7x58) to engage with the Stratum v2 community.